vindexTOS/MyKeyBox/README.md

 ### step 2: start
 After the packages are installed, run the following command in the terminal: `yarn start` or `npm start`, depending on the package manager you used.

 Open the Android Studio emulator and press `a` in the terminal.
 This will automatically open the Expo app on the emulator.
-Alternatively, you can download the Expo Go app on your iPhone or Android device and scan the Expo QR code displayed in the terminal with your physical device.
+Alternatively, you can download the Expo Go app on your iPhone or Android device and scan the Expo QR code displayed in the terminal with your physical device. ( in this case computer that is running the app and the device that is trying to run the app with QR code should be on same network)